rjsalvadorr/portfolio-v5/content/posts/rise-of-the-raptors.md

 draft: false
 ---

 2019 was a very special year for Toronto Raptors fans.
-After going to the championship parade, I decided to play with infographics showing the Toronto Raptors' path to a championship.
+After going to the championship parade, I decided to try and use data visualization to tell the story of the Raptors' path to a championship.

 ## Tools/resources used